GREENHOUSE GAS EMISSIONS FROM AGRICULTURE

 Purpose

 To estimate national greenhouse gas emissions produced by the agricultural sector, in order to assess their trend and the achievement of reduction targets established by current legislation.
-The indicator is also useful for evaluating the contribution of agriculture to total national greenhouse gas emissions.
+The indicator is also useful for evaluating the contribution of agriculture to total national greenhouse gas emissions

 Policy relevance and utility for users

-It is of national scope or it is applicable to environmental issues at the regional level but of national relevance.
+It is of national scope or applicable to environmental issues at the regional level but of national significance.

-It can describe the trend without necessarily evaluating it.
+It is able to describe the trend without necessarily providing an evaluation of it.

 It is simple and easy to interpret.

-It is sensitive to changes occurring in the environment and/or in human activities
+It is sensitive to changes occurring in the environment and/or human activities

-It provides a representative picture of environmental conditions, environmental pressures, and societal responses
+It provides a representative overview of environmental conditions, environmental pressures, and societal responses.

-It provides a basis for international comparisons.
+It provides a basis for international comparisons

 Analytical soundness